microsoft/data-science-editor/README.md

 All command line instructions assume a bash-like terminal.

+On Windows, you may need to run these commands within Git Bash or Windows Subsystem for Linux (WSL), unless you have bash-like tools available locally.

 ### Codespaces

 Edit this project directly from your browser using GitHub Codespaces.
 If you have access to them,